LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-2-waste-and-recycling.md

 ### Rotherham

-Charlotte Cheetham and Amanda ran the interviews at Rotherham
+Charlotte Cheetham and Amanda ran the interviews at Rotherham and identified many of the same findings.

 Charlotte commented that some of their expectations were incorrect; older generation have definitely got a grip on technology, which was not what they expected.